NOTICE TO CREDITORS -

 Judge of the Court of Probate, District of Northern Fairfield

-County , by decree dated December 13, 2016, ordered that all claims
+County , by decree dated May 8, 2018, ordered that all claims must

-must be presented to the fiduciary at the address below.
+be presented to the fiduciary at the address below.
 Failure to

 promptly present any such claim may result in the loss of rights to